CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Benchmark Construction

 \section{Benchmark Construction}

-In this section, we outline our benchmark construction process, sketched in \cref{fig:funnel}.
+In this section, we outline our benchmark construction pipeline, sketched in \cref{fig:funnel}.

-\subsection{Data curation}
+\subsection{Data Curation}

 Each task instance in our benchmark corresponds to a commit in a codebase.
-We obtain a list of commits for further processing using a three-stage pipeline.
-We first query and keyword-filter candidate repositories and commits to prioritize 5000 commits that perform large refactorings.
-Second, we prefilter to around 1000 commits by removing inaccessible repositories, documentation-only changes, and outlier diffs.
-Third, we score commit messages and diffs with a small LLM and keep the highest-ranked 160 candidates.
-We run these three steps four times, once for each of the years 2023, 2024, and 2025 from the GitHub Archive \citep{gharchive}, and once for the GitHub Activity Data dataset \citep{googlecloud-github-repos}.
+We obtain a list of commits for further processing using a three-stage pipeline that is summarized in the left half of \cref{fig:funnel}.
 The full details on the pipeline can be found in \cref{app:data-curation}.

-Our current pipelines and filters are designed to generate a benchmark of relatively small size, due in large part to the high cost of performing a refactoring, often exceeding 10 USD per task.
-Our collection using can be scaled up trivially by leveraging additional base databases and modifying its filter criteria.
+We first query and keyword-filter candidate commits to prioritize 5000 commits that perform large refactorings.
+Second, we prefilter to around 1000 commits by removing repositories that are not publicly accessible anymore, commits that perform documentation-only changes, and code patches that are excessively large or too small to be relevant.
+Third, we assess commit messages and patches with a small LLM, tasking it to assign scores along simple categories, and keep the highest-ranked 160 candidates.

-\subsection{Task generation}
+We run these three steps four times, once for each of the years 2023, 2024, and 2025 from the GitHub Archive \citep{gharchive}, and once for the GitHub Activity Data dataset \citep{googlecloud-github-repos}, each time producing 160 instances.
+From these 640 instances, we choose the best 100 by score.
+This forms the set of instances for which we then generate tasks, execution environments and static rules.

-For each task instance, we generate a structured, highly detailed task description modeled after a human-written GitHub issue using an LLM.
-The description is synthesized from the commit message, associated Pull Requests, including titles, bodies, and linked issues, and the code of the golden patch $X^{*}$.
+\subsection{Task Generation}

+For each task instance, we use an LLM to generate a highly detailed task description following a fixed format.
 The LLM is instructed to structure the task description as three components: 1) \emph{Title:} A brief heading for the refactoring task.
 2) \emph{Summary:} A concise overview of the technical changes, and 3) \emph{Why:} The rationale and relevance of the refactoring, with the goal of providing a highly detailed task description structured similarly to the instructions a human could write for a coding agent.
+As input, the LLM is provided with the commit message, associated Pull Requests, including titles, bodies, and linked issues, and the code of the golden patch $X^{*}$.
 The prompt used for this generation can be found in \cref{prompt:task-description-generation}.